 review annually the AGN’s insurance and risk management programs and make such recommendations to the Board as the Committee thinks appropriate;

-assist the Treasure in the review and monitoring of financial policies and practices and make recommendations to the Board if changes are required; and,
+assist the Treasurer in the review and monitoring of financial policies and practices and make recommendations to the Board if changes are required;

-oversee the fulfilment of AGN obligations under grants.
+oversee the fulfilment of AGN obligations under grants;

+Review financial controls and financial reporting systems, loans, banking and investments, charitable status compliance; and,

-Oversee the investment of AGN funds including the investment of any endowment funds and, with respect to the endowment funds, receive and review, at least semi-annually, a performance report prepared by the Treasurer and advise the Board thereon.
+Oversee the investment of AGN funds including the investment of any endowment funds and, with respect to the endowment funds, receive and review, at least semi-annually, review a performance report and advise the Board thereon.

 Frequency of Meetings: The Committee shall meet at least twice a year to perform its audit function, with the auditor invited as appropriate, once before the audit commences to review the audit plan and once after the audit is complete in draft to review the audit report.
 In addition, the Committee shall hold such further meetings as are necessary to fulfill its role on financial matters.
-The Committee shall establish an annual schedule of meetings and, in addition, shall meet at the call of the chair.
+The Committee also shall meet at the call of the chair.

-Quorum for Meetings: the quorum for meetings shall be a majority of the members at the date of the meeting.
+5. Quorum for Meetings: the quorum for meetings shall be a majority of the members at the date of the meeting.

-KMB-Revised November 1, 2018
+7. Reporting:

+The Committee reports to the Board of Directors

+8. Date of Last Review:

+The Terms of Reference were last reviewed and approved by

+the Board of Directors on December 12, 2019.

+Adopted on November 21, 2018 and revised on December 12, 2019